mazhuowen/LeetCode/字符串/#65 Valid Number.md

 "95a54e53" => false
 ```

-Note: It is intended for the problem statement to be ambiguous.
+**Note**: It is intended for the problem statement to be ambiguous.
 You should gather all requirements up front before implementing one.
 However, here is a list of characters that can be in a valid decimal number:

 * Numbers `0-9`
 * Exponent - `"e"`